-Rule 3.
-Models may not be judged based on their paint scheme, with the exception of rockets that fit the definiusing an email address and password to enter their exhibits.
+Rule 11.
+Engines/igniters are not permitted with the exhibit and constitute an immediate disqualification.
+The only exception to this is the use of a "spent" engine as a permanently affixed structural component of a display base.
+When a "spent" engine is used in this manner the https://sheridancofair.fairentry.com 4-Hers will log in using their 4HOnline accounts.
+Open Class and FFA exhibitors will create an account in the FairEntry system using an email address and password to enter their exhibits.
 Any questions or exhibitor who doesn't have access to a computer may contact the Twin Creeks District Extension Office for assistance.
-All entries are due by July 10th Each exhibitor shall enter exhibits with departmental superintendents at the designated check-in time on the fair schedule.
+All entries are due by July 9th Each exhibitor shall enter exhibits with departmental superintendents at the designated check-in time on the fair schedule.